Proof of some conjectural hypergeometric supercongruences via curious identities: Introduction

 where $p>3$ is a prime and $m$ is an integer with $p\nmid m$.
 To get \eqref{x} we only need to substitute \eqref{quadratic_form1} into \eqref{main1eq} and \eqref{main1'eq}. \end{remark}

 The proofs of the above three theorems depend on some new hypergeometric identities motivated by the strange identities obtained by S. B. Ekhad \cite{Ekhad} and the Pfaff transformation (cf. \cite[p.
-68]{AAR}).
-We can also prove some other results similar to Theorems \ref{48theorem}--\ref{main1'} in the same way, however, we will not give the detailed proofs of them.
-We shall list these congruences and sketch their proofs in the last section.
+68]{AAR}); they will be given in Sections 2--4.
+We can also prove some other results similar to Theorems \ref{48theorem}--\ref{main1'} in the same way, however, we will not give the detailed proofs of them; we shall list them and sketch their proofs in the last section.